Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

 Testing to insure exception are thrown and or handled.

-1. We can test exceptions with Throws assert.
+1. We can test exceptions with the `.Should().Throw` we first we need create a Action delegate and then apply the Fluent Assertion method to the action.

 ```C#
         [Fact]